luckymrwang/dynamo/docs/guides/models/deepseek_r1.md

 > [!Tip]
 >
-> For features like Multi-Token Prediction (MTP) and WideEP that may not be in a pre-built wheel yet, use the experimental TensorRT-LLM build to build TensorRT-LLM from source:
+> For the latest experimental features and bug fixes in TRTLLM that may not be in a released pip wheel yet, use the experimental TensorRT-LLM build to build TensorRT-LLM from source:
+>
 > ```bash
 > # Install git-lfs if not already installed
 > apt-get update && apt-get -y install git git-lfs